Indexing Generated Code

 types structure might be different.
 See issue #3711.

-Here is what JavaScript indexer outputs for the Color
+Here is what JavaScript indexer outputs for the Color element using the

 rules above: